MukhtarMalal/The-Fitness-Club/README.md

   * **Frequent User Goals**
     1. As a Frequent User, I want to check to see if there are any news updates regarding events, Covid-19 etc.
-    2. As a Frequent User, I want to see classes times.
+    2. As a Frequent User, I want to see what types are classes are being offered.

 * ##	Design
   * **Colour Scheme**